Juan Miguel López

-Juan Miguel López (born 7 April 1967) is a Cuban former track and field athlete who specialised in the triple jump.
+Juan Miguel López Varga (born 7 April 1967) is a Cuban former track and field athlete who specialised in the triple jump.

 He won bronze at the 1989 IAAF World Indoor Championships, silver at the 1989 Central American and Caribbean Championships and silver at the 1990 Central American and Caribbean Games.

 He won a silver medal at the 1986 World Junior Championships in Athletics, but was subsequently disqualified for doping.